 Example 1: Food guarding

-When working with a dog is who is guarding his food, Donaldson has you start with an empty food bowl.
+When working on food aggression in dogs, Donaldson has you start with an empty food bowl.

 - To begin, approach until you are 10’ from the empty bowl, then stop and toss pieces of food toward the bowl, then retreat.
 If the dog gets the food and repeatedly doesn’t guard, approach a little closer and do the same thing.